muarshad01/Docker_and_Kubernetes/05_Docker_Compose_with_Multiple_Local_Containers.md

 ## 51: Docker Compose Files

-* Docker Container {Node App} and Docker Container {Redis} don't have a communication channel between them.
+* Docker Container `NodeApp` and Docker Container `Redis` don't have a communication channel between them.

 * We need a networking infrastructure and there are two options:
   - 1) Docker CLI